 Oaktree Specialty Lending Corporation Announces First Fiscal Quarter 2023 Financial Results and Declares Increased Distribution of $0.55 Per Share

-/EIN News/ -- LOS ANGELES, CA, Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Oaktree Specialty Lending Corporation (NASDAQ: OCSL) (“Oaktree Specialty Lending” or the “Company”), a specialty finance company, today announced its financial results for the fiscal quarter ended December 31, 2022.
+LOS ANGELES, CA, Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Oaktree Specialty Lending Corporation OCSL ("Oaktree Specialty Lending" or the "Company"), a specialty finance company, today announced its financial results for the fiscal quarter ended December 31, 2022.

 Financial Highlights for the Quarter Ended December 31, 20221